netdata/netdata/docs/monitor/enable-notifications.md

 ## What's next?

-Now that you have health entities configured to your infrastructure's needs, and notifications to inform you of anomalies or incidents, you have everything your health monitoring setup is complete.
+Now that you have health entities configured to your infrastructure's needs and notifications to inform you of anomalies or incidents, your health monitoring setup is complete.

 To make your dashboards most useful during root cause analysis, use Netdata's [distributed data architecture](/docs/store/distributed-data-architecture.md) for the best-in-class performance and scalability.

 ### Related reference documentation